SarahSexton/NodevemberMS/README.md

   * If you're using [Visual Studio Code](http://code.visualstudio.com), simply hit F5 to start the app.
   * If Windows Firewall has blocked some features of this app, you can Allow access.
   * Successful attemps will say "listening on 3000".
   * Visit [http://localhost:3000/](http://localhost:3000/) on any web browser (with the app listening on port 3000 in the Node.js command prompt) to check out your app running locally!
+Go ahead, type some messages!
+Go nuts!
   * To stop listening, go back to the Node.js command prompt and type Ctrl+C (^C).

 ### Step 4: Modify with your own changes